antarctica/flask-entra-auth/README.md

 **Note:** Creating an `EntraToken` instance will automatically and implicitly [Validate](#token-validation) the token.

-**Note:** Validating an `EntraToken` instance will automatically fetch the OIDC metadata and the JSON Web Key Set (JWKS) from their respective URIs.
+**Note:** Validating an `EntraToken` instance will automatically fetch the OIDC metadata and the JSON Web Key Set (JWKS) from their respective URIs, which are then [Cached](#oidc-and-jwks-caching).

+**WARNING:** `EntraTokens` do not re-validate themselves automatically once created.
+It is assumed tokens will be tied to a request, and that these will be processed well before they become invalid (i.e. within ~60 seconds).

 If desired this class can be used outside the [Resource Protector](#resource-protector) by passing a token string, OIDC metadata endpoint, client ID (audience) and optionally an allowed list of subjects and client applications: